 This might be hard to see in a photo, but it is not too difficult to see in real life, especially if the horn is a newer shiny lacquered horn.
 I've never owned one of those, so this is an example of a 1950's Buescher Aristocrat that is a bit grungy.
 What we are looking for is a reflection that shows that the brace has pushed in the tube.
 A leak light down the body tube might also reveal a deformation, but again, the leak light isn't always the best test.

 This area looks a little suspect.
-The light reflection just below the diamond-shaped foot of the brace appears to curve up slightly as it goes from left to right towards the diamond-shaped foot of the post on the right.
+The light reflection just below the diamond-shaped foot of the bell-to-body brace appears to curve up slightly as it goes from left to right towards the diamond-shaped foot of the post on the right.
 That reflection should be straight (a good thing to know when looking at Ebay pictures).
 The post foot is strong and, from the look of the reflection, suffered no injury.
-What we are looking at is the hint that the bell brace has been pushed in a tiny bit.
+What we are looking at is the hint that the bell brace has been pushed into the body tube a tiny bit.
 I need to get the light just right and check from other angles.

 It is actually the other side of the bell brace foot diamond that has a more pronounced little dent, partially hidden by the pad cup and right next to the tone hole.
 The issue isn't so much the little dent, but the fact that a dent on the body tube is going to be right next to a tone hole.
 Let's look closer at the tone hole.
+You can see that the bell brace is right behind the tone hole chimney.

 That looks okay and I couldn't see any problems with the leak light.
 Sometimes a little dent like this can have no effect on the tone hole and doesn't cause any playability issues.